Nesvilab/MSFragger/README.md

 ### Philosopher pipeline
 Complete analyses can be performed with the Philosopher pipeline, a command line tool: [Tutorial](https://github.com/Nesvilab/philosopher/wiki/Processing-Filtering-and-Analyzing-Open-Search-Results-Using-Philosopher).

-## Release Notes
-The latest version of MSFragger was released on 2019-09-08.
-Check [here](CHANGELOG.md) for the full list of MSFragger versions and changes.

 ## Documentation
 For documentation on MSFragger (hardware requirements, search parameters, etc.), see MSFragger [Documentation Wiki page](https://github.com/Nesvilab/MSFragger/wiki).